Kennedy87670/DG_Fashion_stores/README.md

 Competitive Territory (2 columns and 11 rows)

 ## Data cleaning and transformation
- For the shop territory,  I had to split the city column
+ For the shop territory,
+ - I had to split the city column

 ![]( shop_territory_c.png)

 ![]( shop_territory_cleaned.png)

+For the Name table
-Name table I had to split the names column, set the change the data type for sales, annual, sales, and Annual sales per selling area to whole number data type
+- I had to split the names column, set change the data type for sales, annual, sales, and Annual sales per selling area to whole number data type

 ![]( name_c.png)

 ![]( name_cleaned.png)

 The Competitive territory
-I replaced the null with empty space for the two columns
+- I replaced the null with empty space for the two columns
 ![]( competitive_territory_c.png)

 ![]( competitive_territory_cleaned.png)